The Evidence behind the Symptom Checker

 Origin: After-Hours Telephone Triage and Advice Protocols

-The Symptom Checker care guides are all derived from the most widely-used telephone care protocols in the world.
-The Schmitt telephone triage protocols are used in over 400 medical call centers in the United States and Canada (95% of North American market).
-They have been the preferred decision-support tool in many call centers since 1994.
-Triage nurses use these protocols to manage over 10 million calls per year.
+The Symptom Checker care guides are derived from the most widely-used telephone care protocols in the world.
+The Schmitt telephone triage protocols are used in 95% of medical call centers in the United States and Canada.
+They have been the top decision-support tool since 1994.
 Many physicians and nurses refer to them as the standard of care.
 The Schmitt protocols are based on the following resources and evidence:

 New Information and Yearly Updates

 Every year the after-hours telehealth protocols are updated and the Symptom Checker is a downstream product.
-When appropriate, similar changes are made in the Symptom Checker content.
 Updates are based on the following:

-• Findings from Quality Improvement projects at 9 medical call centers
+- Findings from Quality Improvement projects at multiple medical call centers

 American Academy of Pediatrics (AAP) Review and Approval